streamx-dev/streamx-ingestion-php/README.md

 - [StreamxClientBuilders](src/Builders/StreamxClientBuilders.php) - with which it's possible to
   create default or customized clients,
 - [StreamxClient](src/StreamxClient.php) - with which it's possible to create publishers
-- [Publisher](src/Publisher/Publisher.php) - with which it's possible to make actual publications
+- [Publisher](src/Publisher/Publisher.php) - with which it's possible to make actual ingestions (publishing and unpublishing)

 # Example usage: